Smith And Nephew Hip Replacement Lawsuit

-Di Pietro Partners has an experienced staff of Medical Product Litigation Lawyers.
-Additionally, we work with top quality, Board Certified Medical Professionals.
+The law firm of Di Pietro Partners has an experienced staff of trial lawyers.
+Additionally, we work with top quality, board certified medical professionals.
 If you, or someone you know, are suffering from complications after receiving a Smith & Nephew hip implant, or any other metal hip replacement device, you should seek legal and medical advice immediately.
 Therefore, if you wish to seek compensation for injuries or learn more, contact us for a free case evaluation.
-1.800.712.8462

 R3 Metal on Metal system: Smith & Nephew issued a voluntary withdrawal of this metal on metal hip replacement system in June 2012.